Athul-das7/covidCloud/README.md

 - While doing the commit make sure to put a relevant message so that its easier to keep track of thing, for example;

 > git commit -m "The issue of barcode scanner resolved and now captures the roll number."

+- Go through `gitcmd.txt` to see the basic git commands and functionality required.